woodnfab/PUB-2026-001-01_snapmaker_2p0_10Watt_laser_calibration_target/README.md

 The OpenSCAD model is made with ChatGPT.

-It also might be somewhat over engineerd.
-But it's also about leanring OpenSCAD and how to design something with it
+It also might be somewhat over-engineered.
+But it's also about learning OpenSCAD and how to design something with it.
+So the honeycomb pattern on the bottom is just for esthetics.

 ### Version